You can export a folder to an archive format and later re-import it into a different project/context.

 - Messages: Message settings and message data will not be included in the folder archive.

-When importing the archive into another container, the items above must be migrated manually.
+When migrating a folder into another container using an archive, the items above must be migrated manually.

 When you import a folder archive, a new subfolder is not created.
 Instead the configuration and contents are imported into the current folder, so be sure not to import into the parent folder of your intended location.